About

 Hello,

-My name is Justin Austin.
 Welcome to the site.

 I am passionate about technology that helps, whether that’s empowering people, enabling new opportunities, or correcting power disparities.
 I believe we have a moral imperative to ensure our technology is reliable, accessible, empathic, and as simple as the problem allows.
 I want technology to improve the status quo, not enforce it.

 I enjoy cooking, music, hiking, poetry, and learning about the world.
-My interests include software engineering, artificial intelligence, ethics, policy, business, and their intersections.
+My interests include artificial intelligence, software engineering, ethics, business, policy, and their intersections.
 I love learning about the why, and I think the why is critical in everything we do.

 I love working at the boundaries, whether it’s between technologies, teams, or disciplines.